MichalLytek/type-graphql/docs/azure-functions.md

 1. Generate GraphQL schema based on your resolvers
 2. Notify Apollo Server about your schema

-Below is how you can implement the azure function entry point (with explainations in-line):
+Below is how you can implement the azure function entry point (with explanations in-line):

 ```ts
 // index.ts